gitbook-plugin-fox/gitbook-plugin-mermaid-fox/README.md

 }
 ```

+If error occur like `TypeError: cb.apply is not a function`,we can find solution at [Gitbook-cli install error TypeError: cb.apply is not a function inside graceful-fs](https://stackoverflow.com/questions/64211386/gitbook-cli-install-error-typeerror-cb-apply-is-not-a-function-inside-graceful)

 ### How to use it?

 Just put the code into fenced code block and tag it **mermaid** key word like this: